pscedu/psc-wpdocs/ondemand/custom_kernel2/jupiter-kernel2.md

 <h4>Install “ipykernel”</h4>

-This process can be performed with a custom Conda environment, with the Python installation in the Bridges-2 nodes, or with any other Python installation available; the important thing is to run it from the Python environment that will be used with OnDemand.
+This process can be performed with a custom conda environment, with the Python installation in the Bridges-2 nodes, or with any other Python installation available; the important thing is to run it from the Python environment that will be used with OnDemand.